Use Filter by Selection and Filter by Form while in a query's datasheet.

 There you go: the new results with the applied filter.

-Filter by Form lets you enter criteria into a single row on the datasheet.
+Filtering by form: Filter by Form lets you enter criteria into a single row on the datasheet.
 Clicking the Filter by Form button transforms the datasheet into a single row containing a drop-down list in every column.
-The drop-down list contains all the unique values for the column.
+The drop-down list contains all the unique values for that column, which is convenient because it spares you from typing and guarantees you match a value that actually exists in the data.
 An Or tab at the bottom of the window lets you specify OR conditions for each group.
 Choose

 Advanced => Filter by Form